-- 1 Create a fourth panel for your project and name it Tools4. - 2 Copy the Exit, Go To Panel, and Back buttons from a previous panel and paste them onto the Tools4 panel. - You are now ready to add the Selection Entry and Input List tools. - With the Tools4 panel open, select and drag the Selection Entry tool onto the panel, placing the tool in the upper left corner of the panel. - 4 Select and drag the Numeric Display tool from the toolbin and position the tool to the right of the Selection Entry tool. - 5 Select each property from the menu and configure the settings as listed in the tables below.
+- 1. Create a fourth panel for your project and name it Tools4. - 2.
+Copy the Exit, Go To Panel, and Back buttons from a previous panel and paste them onto the Tools4 panel.

+You are now ready to add the Selection Entry and Recipe tools.

+- 3. With the Tools4 panel open, select and drag the Selection Entry tool onto the panel, placing the tool in the upper left corner of the panel. - 4.
+Select and drag the Numeric Display tool from the toolbin and position the tool to the right of the Selection Entry tool. - 5.
+Select each property from the menu and configure the settings as listed in the tables below.
 Refer to the appropriate table for configuration settings.

-Selection Entry Properties Setting Values - Selection Entry Input Values - Display Value Output Select_Entry Select_Entry Selections - Click on the + <icon> icon to add an item to the selection list.</icon> Name: Meters/Second - Select the Name box to enter this text.
-Value: 1 - Select the Value box to enter this value.
-Name: Feet/Second Value: 2
+Selection Entry Properties Setting

+Values - Selection Entry Input Select_Entry

+Values - Display Value Output Select_Entry

+Selections - Click on the + Name: Meters/Second - Select the Name box to enter this text.

+<icon> icon to add an item to</icon> Value: 1 - Select the Value box to enter this value.

+the selection list.
+Name: Feet/Second

+Value: 2